Below is some information that you may find helpful going forward in the selection and employment process.

 Engineering Professional Practice staff do not select students for employers.
 In order for you to employ a student, you must put in place the method (or methods) of selection that are best for you.
 The following are some of the most common ways to begin your selection:

 This is the first step in the selection process and you will likely want to follow up with one of the other activities listed below.
 The Engineering Professional Practice program will discuss your position(s) with qualified students based on availability.
-After a short period of time, the paperwork of students who have responded and expressed an interest in your position(s) will be forwarded to you for
+After a short period of time, the paperwork of students who have responded and expressed an interest in your position(s) will be forwarded to you for your review.

 At the point where you have identified one or more candidates you feel could be a match for each open co-op position, you may want to conduct telephone interviews with those students.
 You should feel free to contact students directly.
 If you experience difficulty reaching students, the Engineering Professional Practice program will contact the students for you and advise you of the best times to reach the student.
 Upon completion of interviews, notification of an offer or rejection should be directed to the student with a copy to our office.